How to find out if you’re eligible for an Oklahoma expungement

 Expungement is the legal term for having a specific conviction removed from your public record, so that the court system acts as though it never happened.
-This type of change to your record can be very beneficial, opening doors to better job opportunities, more housing options, and a better future.
+This type of change to your record can be very beneficial, opening doors to better job opportunities, and even more housing options.

 In order to petition the court for expungement, you must first make sure that you are a qualified candidate.
 In Oklahoma, the length of time that has elapsed since the incident is not a concern for your qualification, but rather the specifications of your case will be the determining factors.